codepath/student-career-handbook/software-engineering/software-career-tracks.md

 Security developers most often write tools in scripting languages such as Python and Ruby and understand in details the many patterns used to attack software systems.
 More advanced security developers need to read and understand operating systems source code written in C and C++.
 They might also reverse engineer libraries and commercial software systems to find and exploit vulnerabilities.

+#### 20 - Site Reliability Engineer <a id="20-&#x2013;-Site-Reliability-Engineer"></a>

+SREs keep large-scale computer services reliable.
+They are directly involved in modifying code in their pursuit of making systems automated.
+A company's SRE teams are characterized by both rapid innovation and a large acceptance of change.
+They are responsible for the availability, latency, monitoring, emergency response, performance, efficiency, change management, and capacity planning of application services.